cryptoexamples/CryptoExamples-Guidelines/README.md

 - [ ] Encoded the ciphertext to be represented as string.
 - [ ] Decrypted the ciphertext
 - [ ] Encoded the decrypted bytes to be represented as string.
+- [ ] Salt for PBKDF2 (Password-Based Key Derivation Function 2) should be at least the size of the used hash function (e.g. 32 bytes for SHA-256)

 ![symmetric encryption](pics/konzeptspezifischSymmetrisch.png)